Paul

 Book Your Event

-It's where the heart is.It all started in 1971...Great musicians...and much more!The songs they play so well!Where and when to hear Reunion live!The lady and the tramps.Sights and sounds of Reunion live.Book the band...or get some ideas.News, links and more.
+It's where the heart is.It all started in 1971...Great musicians...and much more!The songs they play so well!The lady and the tramps.Sights and sounds of Reunion live.ContactWhen and where to experience Reunion live!News, links and more.

 Paul in Pictures